falood/exsync/README.md

           [ {:exsync, "~> 0.1", only: :dev} ]
         end

-3. List `:exsync` as your application dependencies:
+3. Start your application the usual way, e.g., `iex -S mix`, then:

-        def application do
-          [ applications: [:exsync] ]
-        end
+        ExSync.start()

 ## Usage for umbrella project